ishanyash/marigold-example/README.md

 ## Model Evaluation Framework

 I developed a comprehensive evaluation framework to assess LLM performance:
-(All the data and figures are dummy figures, only for the same of representation)
+(All the data and figures are dummy figures, only for the sake of representation)

 ![Model Comparison](static/model_comparison.svg)